wandb/docs/docs/guides/registry/model_registry_eol.md

 # Migrating from legacy Model Registry

-W&B will transition assets from the legacy [W&B Model Registry](../model_registry/intro.md) to the new [W&B Registry](./intro.md) by the end of 2024.
+W&B will transition assets from the legacy [W&B Model Registry](../model_registry/intro.md) to the new [W&B Registry](./intro.md).
 This migration will be fully managed and triggered by W&B, requiring no intervention from users.
 The process is designed to be as seamless as possible, with minimal disruption to existing workflows.

 The transition will take place once the new W&B Registry includes all the functionalities currently available in the Model Registry.
 W&B will attempt to preserve current workflows, codebases, and references.